UPDATE: In 2020, the rules and steps related to applying for Medicaid will remain the same.

 What Are the Requirements for Medicaid in California?

 Learning how to qualify for Medicaid in California is crucial if you are interested in obtaining free or inexpensive medical assistance from the state’s medical insurance program, Medi-Cal.
 Only petitioners who meet the Medicaid eligibility requirements will be accepted into the program.
 Note that different types of criteria must be met by all applicants.

 How to Apply for Medicaid in California

 Where do you sign up for Medicaid in California?
 If you or someone you love cannot afford medical insurance, the answer could be extremely important to you.
 Medicaid is a joint federal and state program that provides free or low-cost health insurance to low-income adults, families with children, seniors, persons with disabilities, children in foster care and pregnant women.
-Nearly 12 million Californians have filed Medicaid applications and are currently using program benefits.
 In fact, there are actually multiple CA Medicaid application forms you can file, as there are various options to choose from.
 Medicaid and CHIP go by the names Medi-Cal and Healthy Families in California.
 Even if you already have health insurance, you may still qualify for Medicaid.

 Learn About the Cost and Coverage of Medicaid in California

 The types of Medicaid insurance services provided by Medi-Cal (the name of the Medicaid program in California) will be different from those provided in other parts of the country.
 Moreover, while Medicaid coverage in CA will come with a monthly premium for some beneficiaries, others will not have to pay anything for medical services.
 If you live in California and do not make enough money to afford health care coverage sold in the private market, you may begin the Medicaid application process to check your eligibility.